splunk/splunk-operator/README.md

 This repository consists of the following code used to build the splunk-operator binary:

-* `cmd/manager/main.go`: Provides the main() function, where everything begins
+* `main.go`: Provides the main() function, where everything begins
-* `pkg/apis/`: Source code for the operator's custom resource definition types
+* `apis/`: Source code for the operator's custom resource definition types
-* `pkg/controllers/`: Used to register controllers that watch for changes to custom resources
+* `controllers/`: Used to register controllers that watch for changes to custom resources
 * `pkg/splunk/enterprise/`: Source code for controllers that manage Splunk Enterprise resources
 * `pkg/splunk/controller/`: Common code shared across Splunk controllers
 * `pkg/splunk/common/`: Common code used by most other splunk packages